New Jersey-Texas Spring Roadtrip

 We switched gears from history and politics to music as we headed to Memphis, Tennessee and Graceland, home of Elvis Presley.
 Somehow I didn’t expect to find Graceland located on a busy road dotted with souvenir shops, mini-malls and fast food chains.

 However, the fenced-in mansion surpassed all my expectations.
 It was definitely 1950’s Elvis.
 Roam from room to room on the mansion tour with Elvis’ songs rockin’ in the background.

 You can listen to a recording that explains the history of each of the rooms including a peek into the white leather couched living room and the music room where you’ll see a piano framed by an entryway of stained glass blue peacocks.

 Elvis’ portrait hangs on the stairway wall leading up to the second floor, off limits to visitors.
 Across from the living room, you’ll pass through the dining room overshadowed by a massive Italian glass chandelier towering over the ornately set dining room table.
 The table sits on a black marble floor surrounded by a white carpet.

-At the end of the tour visitors exited through The Meditation Garden, one of Elvis’ favorite places to reflect and contemplate.
-Today the Mediation Garden is the final resting place for Elvis, his parents, and his paternal grandmother.
+At the end of the tour, visitors exited through The Meditation Garden, one of Elvis’ favorite places to reflect and contemplate.
+Today the Meditation Garden is the final resting place for Elvis, his parents, and his paternal grandmother.

 For those visitors who just can’t get enough of the King, they can also tour his automobile museum; two jets; and fashion, pop culture and newsmaking story exhibits.